flammangj/ggj20190125_1/README.md

 * Also, what I would like to tell my dear team members, and I left unspoken: if you want to do a second jam and try to exploit the "Video World" for an even better platformer puzzle game, I'm sure we could arrange something.

+REMEMBER: Let's make OUR Puppet House, but BETTER :)